-There's no need for your child to wait to receive offers back from universities to apply for student finance - they can usually do this from February with the student funding body for where they currently live (see 'Location matters').
+There's no need for your child to wait to receive offers back from universities to apply for student finance - they should apply as soon as the application service opens.

-Student loans are only repayable after graduation, once your child is earning over a certain salary.
+Student loans are only repayable once your child has finished or left their course and they're earning over a certain amount.

-To make sure they receive their loans on time, remind them to provide their supporting evidence as soon as possible!
+To make sure they receive their money on time, remind them to provide their supporting evidence as soon as possible!